doyoubi/undermoon/docs/design.md

 Note that (1) can employ a blocking or non-blocking method for the coming commands during switching slot owner.

 - Before A receive a `Migrating 0-1000 to B`, it should have set up the `MasterService`.
 If not, it will return `-MASTER NOT READY`.
-- `Migrating 0-1000 from A` will let B create a `ReplicaService` during the data migration.
+- `Importing 0-1000 from A` will let B create a `ReplicaService` during the data migration.

 ## Failure Recovery in Migration
 Coordinator is totally stateless.
 There's only one coordinator start the process.
 But all of them will keep pushing meta data to proxy.